 Political parties have branches located around Australia.
 Party members in each branch suggest ideas for party policies.
 They help choose, or pre-select, party candidates for local, state and federal elections.
 They also assist with election campaigns, distribute 'how to vote' cards on Election Day, and help scrutinise the counting of votes.
 Before a political party can enter a candidate in an election, it must officially register with the Australian Electoral Commission.
 It also has to meet certain regulations under the Electoral Act, such as having a written constitution and at least 500 members who are eligible to be on the electoral roll.

-The two biggest parties in Australia are the Australian Labor Party and the Liberal Party of Australia.
-Smaller parties, also called minor parties, include the Nationals, the Australian Greens, the Country Liberal Party, the Democratic Labor Party, Katter's Australian Party and the Palmer United Party.
+The two biggest parties in Australia are the Liberal Party of Australia and the Australian Labor Party.
+Smaller parties, also called minor parties, include the Nationals, the Australian Greens, the Country Liberal Party, the Democratic Labour Party, Katter’s Australian Party, the Palmer United Party, the Australian Motoring Enthusiast Party, the Liberal Democratic Party and Family First.

 A political party becomes a parliamentary party when it has party members elected to a parliament at the federal, state or territory level.